Program Statement and Reason

 Who is eligible for the Program?

-Benefits-eligible staff working twenty (20) hours a week or more who meet the criteria below are eligible to participate in the Program.
+Benefits-eligible staff working twenty (20) hours a week or more who meet the eligibility criteria are eligible to participate in the Program.

 What are the major features of the Program?